MAPF-Competition/web_resource/landing_page.md

 </div>
 </div>

-> The competition recognises distinguished performance in three categories:
-> - **🏇🏼 Path Planning Track**: We provide a scheduler, assigning tasks to robots.
-You need to plan their paths.
->
-> - **📋 Task Scheduling Track**: You assign tasks to robots.
-We provide a planner to compute their paths.
->
-> - **🏁 Combined Track**: Schedule the tasks **and** Plan the paths.
-Complete control for maximal efficiency!

-🛠️ **Low barriers: ** the competition provides starter code, supporting tools and documentation, to help you quickly develop and validate your solutions.

-📈 ** Continuous feedback: ** track your progress against the best in the world on our live leaderboard.

-📂 ** Open source: submissions: **, top submissions, best solutions and all problem instances will be open-sourced, after the competition ends, which allows others to buld on your success and make further advancements.

 Participating in the competition is a great way to showcase your skills: compete for fame, glory and cash prizes against the best in the world!
 You can also make a tangible impact in the research community: by contributing to the